yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 -   How to capitalize on load balancers to distribute load and ensure service availability

--   How to implement a partner firewall solution to control traffic flow based on policies.
+-   How to implement a partner firewall solution to control traffic flow based on policies

 The result of this proof of concept will be an environment resembling this diagram:

-## Solution Architecture
+## Solution architecture

 ![This image represents an entire overview of an environment for the result of this proof of concept.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image2.png "Solution architecture")